Are you in your best shape?

-It’s a question I enjoy asking when I interview health experts and medical doctors because it’s always fascinating to hear their opinions.
+It’s a question I enjoy asking when I interview health experts and medical doctors because it’s fascinating to hear their opinions.

 What my life experience has taught me is that these three lifestyle habits hold nearly equal importance because:

-- I have known individuals who eat healthily, but who do not exercise regularly, and then experience a significant health challenge.
+- I have known individuals who eat healthily but do not exercise regularly and then experience a significant health challenge.

-- I have known individuals who exercise regularly, but who do not eat well consistently, and then experience a significant wellness setback.
+- I have known individuals who exercise regularly but do not eat well consistently and experience a significant wellness setback.

-- I have known individuals who exercise regularly and eat well consistently, but whose daily lives are stressful, and then experience a significant health challenge.
+- I have known individuals who exercise regularly and eat well consistently but whose daily lives are stressful and experience significant health challenges.

 The people I have known, however, who do all three enjoy nearly perfect health and live joyfully.

-In fact, I’ve never personally known a person who did all three and then experienced a significant health challenge (of course, it does happen; there are always exceptions and sometimes events occur or our past habits catch up to us, no matter how well we might living in the present).
+I’ve never personally known a person who did all three and then experienced a significant health challenge (of course, it does happen; there are always exceptions, and sometimes events occur – or our past habits catch up to us, no matter how well we might be living in the present).

-Though all three are essential, low-stress living is the most underestimated.
-Everyone already knows that it’s important to eat right and exercise often, but what many people still don’t fully realize is that chronic, low-level stress can erode health.
+Though all three are essential, stress-free living is the most underestimated.
+Everyone already knows it’s important to eat right and exercise often, but many people still don’t fully realize that chronic, low-level stress can erode health.

 All the relentless daily distractions and noise of modern life can take their toll.
-In fact, I recently had a medical doctor who specializes in healthy aging tell me that stress and aging are the same thing, and that those two words can be used interchangeably.
+A medical doctor specializing in healthy aging recently told me that stress and aging are the same and that those two words can be used interchangeably.

 Stress is a culprit.
-Every day, with every step and every breath, we are assaulted by a multitude of germs, viruses, bacteria and parasites.
-With low-stress living, however, our own immune systems can usually handle all of that brilliantly.
+Every day, with every step and every breath, we are assaulted by various germs, viruses, bacteria, and parasites.
+However, with stress-free living, our immune systems can usually handle all that brilliantly.

 11. Live within the Full Circle of Wellness